 - (32-bit) MSI installer: Use on Windows devices running a 32-bit operating system.

-- (ARM) MSI installer: Use on Windows 11 devices like a Surface Pro with an Advanced RISC Machine (ARM) Processor such as Snapdragon.
+- (ARM) MSI installer: Use on Windows 11 devices like a Surface Pro with an ARM Processor such as Snapdragon.

 - Click Start download.